Residence Hall Policies

 In the event that a mutually-suitable agreement cannot be made between the student and F&M, the student may appeal the room charge to the Senate via the Senate chair.
 The Senate will hear the appeal and will issue a recommendation to F&M. F&M will take the Senate’s recommendation into account and may either reverse the charge or let it stand.
 If the reversed charge also applies to the student’s roommates or suitemates then the charge will be reversed on their accounts as well.
 The Senate chair will notify the person who made the appeal of the outcome of the appeal.

 Students may not appeal charges of less than $100 to the Senate.
-A charge to the dorm of $100 or more may be appealed to the Senate by only the dorm president, who will have no vote in the recommendation issued to F&M by the Senate.
+A charge to the residence hall of $100 or more may be appealed to the Senate by only the residence hall president, who will have no vote in the recommendation issued to F&M by the Senate.

 Unanimously approved by Senate, DOS, and F&M on September 16, 2005